I haven’t used Craigslist in quite some time, but decided to give it a shot and have had pretty good luck.

 By this point, I’d already pulled it down and even filled up the tires and oiled the chains, so I knew that it was in good working condition.
 After I fumed for a couple of minutes, I decided that no way was it going back up on those hooks.
 I snapped a picture, put up a Craigslist ad, and within 2 hours had a deal lined up.
 The next day, the bike was gone.

 How We Stay Craigslist Safe

 Some of the things we do to minimize risk are:

 - Have anything we’re selling outside or in the garage.
 Nobody from Craigslist comes in.

 - Get names of the buyers and look them up.
 I ask “Where are you coming from?” and match that up with any details I can find online, and look them up on social media.

 - Transact when I’m not home alone.
 We lock the door and I’ll be outside.
 My wife knows when things are happening and she’ll keep an eye out to make sure everything is going well.

 We have a couple other things we’d like to sell soon:

-- Exercise bike – I love working out at the gym and prefer the treadmill over the bike that’s downstairs.
-The biggest obstacle I have here is that I need to find someone to help me haul it upstairs before listing it.
+- Exercise bike.
+I love working out at the gym and prefer the treadmill over the bike that’s downstairs.
+The biggest obstacle I have here is that I need help hauling upstairs.
+I want to have this done before listing it.